midnightntwrk/midnight-architecture/specification/cardano-system-transactions.md

 is relevant when processing UTxOs sent to and spent from registered wallet addresses - see below.

+It is also possible that dust address provided in the registration datum is not valid.
+The node should validate dust addresses of submitted registrations.
+Only registrations with valid dust addresses are considered valid.
+Additionally, presence of a registration with invalid dust address prevents having a valid registration for the wallet.
+In other words, if a wallet submits one registration with a valid dust address, and another with invalid dust address, that wallet is considered unregistered.

 #### Deregistration of a registered wallet

 To spot new deregistrations, block producer checks if a transaction spends UTxOs